-Dr Kevin Goldstein received his PhD in Comparative Literature from New York University.
-His main research interests include comparative literature of the Americas; modernism; disability studies; cognitive approaches to literature; oral poetics; and queer theory.
+Dr Kevin Daniel Goldstein received his PhD in Comparative Literature from New York University.
+His main research interests include US and Latin American literature; disability studies; modernism; cognitive approaches to literature.
 He is currently working on his book manuscript, entitled On Our Blindness: Embodiment and Disability in the Literature of the Americas.

 Cognitive approaches to literature